alan-turing-institute/dynamic_cyber_risk/README.md

 ```bash
 git clone https://github.com/alan-turing-institute/dynamic_cyber_risk.git dynamic_cyber_risk
 ```
-Open Rstudio and first run `install.R` to install the required packages.
-After that you should be able to run `main_size.Rmd` and `main_time.Rmd` to reproduce the paper's results.
+Open Rstudio and run `install.R` to install the required packages.
+After that, you should be able to run the notebooks to reproduce the paper's results.